Emethium/understanding-functional-js/docs/algebraic-data-types.md

 - Let's consider a trivial example in JavaScript using `superstruct` along with `crocks`:

-  > Even if you know shit about those libraries, should be easy enough to read and understand
+  > Even if you know shit about those libraries (like me when first writing this doc), should be easy enough to read and understand.

   ```js
   const Pokemanz = object({